tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 81 (DuFr).md

 For the rest of the day, Arheste tells her story, about Drankor and Apollyon and Cha'mutte, which is recorded [[Arheste#Arheste's Story|here]].

-As evening comes, the party receives a desperate plea for help from Riswynn: [[Grash]] is nearly done constructing a massive trebuchet, and if they do not arrive to help soon, the city will be destroyed.
+As evening comes, the party receives a desperate plea for help from Riswynn: [[People/Other Nonhumans/Grash]] is nearly done constructing a massive trebuchet, and if they do not arrive to help soon, the city will be destroyed.